 And if you’re wondering what to do with parsnips, then here are a bunch of recipe ideas!

 Wild, Wild Mushrooms

-While mushrooms can be found year-round in grocery stores, but this is the season of fresh shrooms!
+While mushrooms can be found year-round in grocery stores, this is the season of fresh 'shrooms!
 During fall, when the ground is lush with falling leaves, the cool air and moist forest ground starts sprouting with seasonal wild mushrooms.
-This means those baby bellas and creminis should be left on the shelves as you reach for some of nature’s fall favorites: chanterelle, oyster, porcini (here’s a great recipe for porcini mushroom risotto), trumpet, and so many more.
+This means those baby bellas and creminis should be left on the shelves as you reach for some of nature’s fall favorites like chanterelle, oyster, porcini, trumpet, and so many more.

 A fall favorite, and anytime delicious crowd pleaser, stuffed mushrooms are easy to prepare using the paring knife to hollow out those round cups.
 Then simply pop off the stems or use the paring knife to clean them out before stuffing them full of your favorite ingredients.